 - From Victoria Falls (via Katima Mulilo and Caprivi): 1,200 km; a multi-day overland itinerary.

-- By air: Charter flights land at Mokuti Airstrip (eastern side) and Ongava/Anderson airstrips (southern side); all major Namibian operators offer transfers from Windhoek Hosea Kutako International.
+- By air: Charter flights land at the eastern Etosha airstrip near Von Lindequist Gate and at private airstrips near Andersson Gate (southern side); all major Namibian operators offer transfers from Windhoek Hosea Kutako International.

 9. Inside the Park — Roads, Speed Limits, and Rules